Floatation therapy

 A guide to floatation therapy, sensory deprivation tanks, float pods, and float rooms.

-If you’ve looked into floatation therapy, you’ve probably come across a surprising mix of names — sensory deprivation tank, float room, float pod, float cabin.
+If you’ve looked into floatation therapy, or have been searching for a deprivation float tank, you’ve probably come across a surprising mix of names — sensory deprivation tank, float room, float pod, float cabin.
 They all describe the same deeply relaxing experience, yet each reflects a different moment in floating’s evolution.
-The terminology can make floating seem more complicated than it really is, when at its heart, the experience is beautifully simple: floating weightlessly in warm, tranquil water as the world fades away.
+The terminology can make floating seem more complicated than it really is, when at its heart, the experience is beautifully simple: floating weightlessly in warm, tranquil water in a calm, controlled environment.

 As floating has spread across the world, the language has grown with it — shaped by different designers, cultures, and eras.
-Float rooms emerged in the UK as the benchmark for a more spacious, comfortable, and accessible experience.
-Cabins appeared in Europe.
-Tanks and Pods became the contemporary symbol in North America.
+Float rooms emerged in the UK as the benchmark for a more spacious, comfortable, and accessible experience, evolving into modern float rooms designed for real-world use across a wide range of layouts and settings.
+This was followed a decade later by the development of the first pod.
+Europe started with tanks, but in the late 90s cabins began to appear.
+Tanks became the contemporary symbol in North America.

 Yet with so many different names — tanks, pods, cabins, and rooms — it can be confusing, even distracting from the real question: what exactly is floatation therapy, and what’s the science behind it?